I Hate Sally

-I Hate Sally was a four-piece metal/post-hardcore band from Ontario, Canada.
-It was formed in 2000 in Kingston, Ontario by Marc Garniss, Ben Thomas and Kelly Payne.
+I Hate Sally was a heavy metal/post-hardcore band from Ontario, Canada.
+It was formed in 2000, in Kingston, Ontario, by Marc Garniss, Ben Thomas, and Kelly Payne.

 Biography

-After numerous line-up changes the band finally had a consistent and solid line-up, this being Marc Garniss, Ben Thomas, Nick Stecz and Dan Vokey.
+After numerous line-up changes the band finally had a consistent and solid line-up, this being Marc Garniss, Ben Thomas, Nick Stecz, and Dan Vokey.
 With this line-up they started touring and writing songs that would later be released on I Hate Sally's 2004 debut Sickness of the Ages.
 2005 brought the return of former bassist Dee Prescott back on for vocal duties.
 With Dee in the line-up, I Hate Sally began recording an EP entitled The Plague which was also released in 2005.
-In late 2005 Ben Thomas left the band after having issues with the band members.
+In late 2005, Ben Thomas left the band after having issues with the band members.
 After Ben's departure, I Hate Sally considered starting a new band with the 4 remaining members, but instead decided to continue on as a four-piece I Hate Sally.

-In the spring of 2006 Don't Worry Lady was recorded, and after its completion drummer Nick Stecz left the band to pursue other options; he was replaced by Mark McGee.
+In the spring of 2006, Don't Worry Lady was recorded, and after its completion drummer Nick Stecz left the band to pursue other options; he was replaced by Mark McGee.
 Toronto-based label Underground Operations signed I Hate Sally in the fall of 2006 and this was followed by the long-awaited release of Don't Worry Lady.
 Vagrant/Density Records signed the band and released Don't Worry Lady in the US on June 12, 2007, and on October 1, 2007, in the UK.
 On December 11, 2007, I Hate Sally and Quebec metal band GFK joined forces to release a 6-song split EP.
 On July 10, 2008, the band officially announced that they had disbanded permanently.